-Within your company, delegate clear responsibilities and goals for every sales rep so he will know how his role fits into the company-wide picture.
+Within your company, delegate clear responsibilities and goals for every sales rep so they will know how their role fits into the company-wide picture.

-Independence – Allowing a salesperson the space to own his career will make him more productive and more invested in his own progress.
-Helicopter managing is stressful for you and will make a salesperson feel like you do not trust or respect him.
-Make your expectations for your team clear from the beginning and let each team member get the job done in his own way.
+Allowing a salesperson the space to own their career will make them more productive and more invested in their own progress.
+Micromanaging is stressful for you and will make a salesperson feel like you do not trust or respect them.
+Make your expectations for your team clear from the beginning and let each team member get the job done in their own way.
 When employees feel like their path is theirs to shape, they are much more motivated to succeed.

-Skill Building – Driven salespeople respond well to opportunities to achieve goals, so make skill building a part of your management plan.
+Driven salespeople respond well to opportunities to achieve goals, so make skill building a part of your management plan.
 In addition to helping your team members feel more confident, taking time away from selling to attend to personal development will help the team become more invested in success together and as individuals.
-Everyone wants to feel like the master of their craft, so help your team members become the sales ninjas they want to be.
+Everyone wants to feel like the master of their craft, so help your team members become the sales stars they want to be.

-Beyond financial rewards, a salesperson wants to be able to take pride in his career, be respected by his team, and have opportunities to achieve and progress.
+Beyond financial rewards, a salesperson wants to be able to take pride in their career, be respected by their team, and have opportunities to achieve and progress.
 Money is attractive, but truly Driven salespeople, with the traits needed for long-lasting success, need to be motivated by more than money to achieve excellence.